Jamen1993/MLR_Assignments/README.md

-# Machine_Learning_in_Robotics_Assignments
+# Machine Learning in Robotics Assignments

-Assignments for the SS2019 course Machine Learning in Robotics at TUM.
+These are my solutions to the assignments for the *Machine Learning in Robotics* class in SS2019 at TU Munich.
+All assignments were to be done in Matlab, using only its standard features (no toolboxes allowed).